turbonomic/tbutil/docs/SUBCOMMANDS.md

 tbutil [{cred}] delete [-j|-s ..|-y] {path} < {json_body_file}
 ```

-The "delete" command calls the specified raw `DELETE` REST API endpoint and pass the conents of the `json_body_file` as the request body.
+The "delete" command calls the specified raw `DELETE` REST API endpoint and passes the conents of the `json_body_file` as the request body.

 **See also**:
 [`get`](#get),